 - The normal landlord and tenant laws do not cover this situation and/or any disputes that may arise

-- It is recommended in these arrangements that both parties draw up a written agreement, referred to as a license to reisde, to cover issues such as access to accommodation, deposits, rent, visitor's, overnight guests, bills, house rules and notice requirements.
-As a landlord this is very important to avoid conflict/disputes during the tenancy.
+- It is strongly recommended in these arrangements that both parties draw up a written agreement, referred to as a license to reside, to cover issues such as access to accommodation, deposits, rent, visitor's, overnight guests, bills, house rules and notice requirements.
+As a landlord or Homeowner this is very important to avoid conflict/disputes during the tenancy.

 Threshold is a national housing charity that provides housing advice, advocacy and support services for those that live in the private rented sector and has offices in Dublin, Galway and Cork.